-In compliance with our appointment obligations, we hereby present the following report pertaining to the audited Financial Statements for the year ended 31 December 2023:
+In accordance with our appointment, we hereby present this report:

-During the year ending 31 December 2023, the Shari'ah Supervisory Board (SSB) assessed all investments, contracts, and agreements undertaken by the Bank.
-Our primary objective was to assess the degree to which these financial activities adhered to the principles of Islamic Shari'ah, including the fatwas and decisions issued by the SSB.
+During the fiscal year ending 31 December 2024, the Shari'ah Supervisory Board ("SSB") reviewed all investments, contracts, and agreements undertaken by the Bank.
+The SSB also reviewed and approved the Financial Statement.
+Our primary objective is to assess the compliance of these financial activities with the principles and rulings of Islamic Shari'ah, including issuing fatwas and decisions related to them.

-The Bank's management bears responsibility for ensuring compliance with the principles of Islamic Shari'ah, including fatwas and guidelines issued by the SSB.
-The SSB responsibility is to independently evaluate the Bank's investments, contracts, and agreements made during the fiscal year ended 31 December 2023.
+The Bank's management is responsible for ensuring compliance with the fatwas of the SSB. while the SSB independently monitors the Bank's investments, contracts, and agreements made during the fiscal year ended 31 December 2024.